 - What, if any, critical risks does your business face and how can you minimize them?

-- What problems may hinder or prevent implementation of your business plan?
+- What problems could hinder or prevent implementation of your business plan?

 - How can the business avoid or offset each of these potential problems?